 a dancer, choreographer, interdisciplinary creator

-Xin Ying is a dancer, choreographer, mother, and interdisciplinary artist exploring the intersection of movement, technology, and digital legacy.
-A principal dancer with the Martha Graham Dance Company since 2011, she has performed many of Graham’s most iconic roles, including Herodiade, Errand into the Maze, Chronicle, Cave of the Heart, and The Chosen One in Rite of Spring, a performance praised by The New York Times as “transcendent and heroic.”
+Xin Ying is a dancer, choreographer, mother, and interdisciplinary artist working at the intersection of movement, technology, and digital legacy.
+An Onassis ONX Fellow and Dance Magazine Cover Star, she has been a principal dancer with the Martha Graham Dance Company since 2011, performing many of Graham’s most iconic roles, including Herodiade, Errand into the Maze, Chronicle, Cave of the Heart, and The Chosen One in Rite of Spring, praised by The New York Times as “transcendent and heroic.”

-Beyond performance, Xin is a boundary-pushing creator, blending AI, generative technology, and dance archives.
-Her improvisational work has garnered attention across major media and social platforms, and her choreographic commissions include Co.Lab Dance, Ballet Arkansas, Art Bath, and 92NY’s 90th Anniversary Celebration.
-She has collaborated with choreographers Nacho Duato, Annie-B Parson, and Hofesh Shechter and assisted Martha Graham Artistic Director Janet Eilber on creative projects, including The Feast with Long Beach Opera.
+Beyond performance, Xin creates work that moves across choreography, immersive media, and emerging technology.
+Her improvisational practice has been widely recognized across major media and social platforms, and her commissions include Co.Lab Dance, Ballet Arkansas, Art Bath, and 92NY’s 90th Anniversary Celebration.
+She has collaborated with artists including Nacho Duato, Annie-B Parson, and Hofesh Shechter, and assisted Artistic Director Janet Eilber on projects such as The Feast with Long Beach Opera.